Beejay04/DSA-Capstone-project-documentation-/README.md

 ## Tools used
  Ms Excel for Data cleaning
 - For Data collection

-_ For maniplulation
+  -For maniplulation

- preliminary analysis
- basic visualizations.
+ preliminary analysis  and basic visualizations.